The Archives of Ravenwood

 At Ravenwood’s heart rises the Administration Building—the Great Hall.
 Joined to the Grand Library, it is perhaps the oldest structure on campus, a monument so iconic that its silhouette crowns the University’s seal.
 Together, the Great Hall and the Grand Library soar like a mountainous cathedral, their foundations rooted deep in the earth itself.
 The Library mirrors its counterpart’s grandeur, both above ground and below.

 Far beneath them, winter’s chill cannot reach.
 Three levels down, the Archives of the Grand Library glow with a gentle, reflected light.
 A web of mirrors channels the fire of a distant brazier, safely removed from the fragile manuscripts.
-The warm illumination spares the parchments any risk of flame, for open fire is forbidden here except in dire need.
+The warm illumination spares the parchments any risk of flame and spark, for open fire is forbidden here except in dire need.
 The Archives are a time capsule—preserving the world’s knowledge for posterity.
 The first level houses the offices of the Archival Administration.

 Hughey Arnell sat hunched at his desk within one such office.
 At twenty-eight, he was the youngest Grand Archivist in the University’s history.
 Once a student of Ravenwood himself, he had graduated with honors at twenty-three—a rare feat, for most scholars spend their thirties merely aspiring to the title he now held.